 While these children receive safe comfort and care during the 10:00 am worship service, they will also begin learning some early group skills and simple Unitarian Universalist rituals as they grow.
 The nursery is attended by carers from 8:45 - 11:15 AM on Sunday mornings.

-Soul Matters groups offer UUCM members and friends Adult Spiritual development and the opportunity to connect with each other and with our deepest selves in small groups of 6 to 10 people led by a facilitator.
-Each group meets for 90 minutes every other week for a total of 6 times starting on March 13th or 15th to explore the monthly worship theme.
+Soul Matters groups offer UUCM members and friends Adult Spiritual development and the opportunity to connect with each other and with our deepest selves.
+We gather in small groups of 6 to 10 people with a facilitator.
+Each group meets for 90 minutes every other week for a total of 6 sessions.

-These worship themes are studied in depth through provided readings, inspirational quotes, questions and practices to help people experience the theme.
+Our monthly worship themes are studied deeply through readings, inspirational quotes, questions and practices.
 Participants receive a resource packet each month with background information, questions for discussion and contemplation, spiritual exercises, wise words and other suggested resources.

 In each meeting, we share what it was like to “live with” the exercises and the questions as we share where the topic took us, and hear the experience of others.
 This sharing is at the heart of the Soul Matters program and our experience is further deepened by the group’s sharing.